 The specific facts and circumstances of each case will ultimately determine the penalty issued.
 Factors such as the nature of the crime, criminal record and sustained injuries can all influence the classification of the offense.

-• Misdemeanor of the First Degree— Aggravated menacing, menacing by stalking, simple assault, endangering children, and violation of protection order are all first-degree misdemeanor offenses.
-Convictions are punishable by up to 180 days in jail and/or a fine up to $1,000.
+- Misdemeanor of the First Degree— Aggravated menacing, menacing by stalking, simple assault, endangering children, and the violation of a protection order are all first-degree misdemeanor offenses.
+Convictions are punishable by up to 180 days in jail and/or a fine of up to $1,000.

-• Felony of the Third Degree— Endangering children resulting in serious physical harm to the child, violation of protection order while committing a felony, and sexual battery are all third-degree felony offenses.
+- Felony of the Third Degree— Endangering children resulting in serious physical harm to the child, violation of a protection order while committing a felony, and sexual battery are all third-degree felony offenses.
 Convictions are punishable by up to five years in prison and/or a fine of up to $10,000.

-If you’ve been accused of domestic violence crime you may be placed on probation depending on the type of crime you’ve been alleged of committing.
+If you’ve been accused of a domestic violence crime, you may be placed on probation, depending on the type of crime you’ve been accused of committing.